While kids are excited by pumpkins, It can be hard to come up with engaging activities that will help kids learn about the pumpkin life cycle.

 You don’t need to have any experience teaching science or gardening to teach your kids about the pumpkin life cycle.

-First, let’s explore the different stages of the pumpkin life cycle.
+First, let’s explore the different stages of the pumpkin life cycle from seed to pumpkin.
 Your kids will be excited to learn how their favorite fall vegetable grows from seedling to a fully mature plant.

 What is a life cycle?